TritonDataCenter/rfd/rfd/0113/README.md

 be visible as the image 'origin' and will still be accessible via `triton image` operations.

-#### Incremental images

-We acknowledge that the origin chain of incremental images is confusing to users and the expected benefit (size savings in transfer, because the bits in image A and image B may not need to be schlepped around as often) hasn't been justified.
-We propose to **change image creation to NOT be incremental by default.** This would bias custom images to being non-incremental: larger, but simpler to manage.

-Another benefit of custom images being non-incremental is that they do not depend on operator-provided base images (e.g. minimal, base, etc.) which means that operators of a cloud do not *need* to ensure that all base images are identical in all DCs as a requirement for x-DC image copying.

 #### Security

 Image sharing allows any account in the same cloud to add an image with any